Glenora Tributary: Stream Restoration and Wetland Preservation

 Project challenges included public acceptance, segmented reach restoration, and local erosion potential at tie-in points.
 The project goal was achieved through combining floodplain reconnection with stable stream geometry, installing structures promoting aquatic habitat (including regenerative stormwater conveyance outfall retrofitting), and converting the relic stream channel into a stormwater wetland.

 Our work increased stream length by 20% while creating three new wetlands and protecting all exposed sanitary assets.

 Project Outcomes and Benefits

-- Four alternatives were generated and ranked by environmental uplift potential, impact, and cost.
+- Hazen generated four alternatives, ranking each by ecological uplift potential, environmental impact, and pollutant removal unit cost.